-Switch Configuration is only available on units that have the optional 4 to 20 mA position transmitter or switch hardware installed.
+Switch Configuration is only available on units that have the optional 4-20 mA position transmitter or switch hardware installed.

-- Limit Switch Trip Point-When the function is configured as a Limit Switch, this defines the threshold for the limit switch in percent of calibrated travel. - Alert Switch Source-When the function is configured as a Alert Switch, this determines which alert will activate the switch.
-The alert choices are: Travel Deviation or Pressure Fallback. - Switch Closed-This configures the action of the switch.
-The choices are: Below Trip Point/ Alert Not Active or Above Trip Point/Alert Active.
+- Limit Switch Trip Point-When the function is configured as a Limit Switch, the Limit Switch Trip Point defines the threshold for the limit switch in percent of calibrated travel. - Alert Switch Source-When the function is configured as an Alert Switch, the Alert Switch Source determines which alert will activate the switch.
+The alert choices are: Travel Deviation or Pressure Fallback.

+• Switch Closed-Configures the action of the switch.
+The choices are: Below Trip Point / Alert Not Active or Above Trip Point / Alert Active.